The survey is now closed and we are compiling data collected from over 400 planning practitioners across Canada.

 - Dilys Huang, MCIP, RPP, LEED Green Assoc., Development Planner, City of New Westminster

-The Institute for Sustainable Food Systems (ISFS) at Kwantlen Polytechnic University (British Columbia) has partnered with the Canadian Institute of Planners (CIP) to conduct this survey.
-This study has been approved by Kwantlen Polytechnic University's research ethics board and funded by the Social Science and Humanities Research Council (SSHRC) through the College and Community Social Innovation Fund.
+This survey was developed in partnership with the Canadian Institute of Planners.
+This research has been approved by Kwantlen Polytechnic University's research ethics board and funded by the Social Science and Humanities Research Council (SSHRC) through the College and Community Social Innovation Fund.